dmbarbour/glas/docs/GlasDesign.md

 ## Namespace?
 Defer.

 It is feasible to introduce a namespace context within the program model, such that subprograms can easily reuse definitions.
 This could greatly improve concision, compressing the program.

-, i.e. operators to define and call reusable subprograms by name.
-A potential benefit is program concision, avoiding replication of code.
-However, the cost is complication of the model, especially in context of metaprogramming.

-Without a program model namespace, we still have a namespace via the module system and we still have structure sharing at the data layer.
-A compiler can deduplicate common code.
-It is also feasible, albeit awkward, to simulate a namespace via effects handler and partial evaluation.
+However, there is a cost: programs depend more heavily on context, and assume more about context.
+To robustly share the program would require extracting and copying the relevant context.
+However, after similar contexts are copied many times for many subprograms, we lose most concision benefits.
+Worse, we now have many symbols whose meanings vary contextually.

+The alternative to namespaces is to inline all subprograms.
+This results in huge programs, but can be mitigated by structure sharing at the data layer, and deduplication by compilers.
+The benefits of a compiler-provided deduplication pass is that it doesn't need to align with human meaningful symbols.

+Glas programs do support indirect namespace models via the effects model.

 ## Operators